sujan-sube/pattern-recognition-project/README.md

 This repository contains the Jupyter notebook files used in our project for the pattern recognition course (SYDE 675).

+# Classifier Testing Summary

+The following classifiers will be used for prediction of hospital readmission.
+The hyperparameters of these classifiers will be tuned using random search with n_iters ~ 1000.

+[ ] Decision Tree
+[ ] Random Forest
+[ ] Ada Boost
+[ ] Gradient Boosting
+[ ] Gaussian Process
+[ ] MLP
+[ ] kNN
+[ ] SVM

 ## Set Up
 In order to access the notebook files you can follow these steps to get an environment setup with the necessary packages.
 1. Install the following prerequistes: